 Each person appointed to this category must have:

-(a) a university degree or equivalent in geology or geotechnical engineering.
+a university degree or equivalent in geology or geotechnical engineering.

 In addition, each person assigned to this category must fully comply with at least one of the following requirements, while all persons assigned to this category must collectively comply with all of these requirements:

-(b) at least 5 years of relevant work experience in the field of nuclear energy and/or radioactive waste management and participation in the preparation of the safety justification documentation for radioactive waste management facilities and/or participation in the regulatory review of such documentation;
+at least 5 years of relevant work experience in the field of nuclear energy and/or radioactive waste management and participation in the preparation of the safety justification documentation for radioactive waste management facilities and/or participation in the regulatory review of such documentation;

-has drafted at least one technical design and/or safety justification documents or part thereof for a radioactive waste repository and/or has carried out the regulatory review of these documents or part thereof;
+experience in drafting at least one technical design and/or safety justification documents or part thereof for a radioactive waste repository and/or experience in carrying out the regulatory review of at least one of such documents or part thereof.

-5.3.2.2.
-Expert category: waste management
+Expert category: Waste Management

 Functions:

-Review of documents (parts of documents) related to the characteristics of radioactive waste, its management, disposal methods, and repository technologies.
+review of documents (parts of documents) related to the characteristics of radioactive waste, its management, disposal methods, and repository technologies.

-Minimum staff required: at least 2 people.
+Minimum staff required: at least 2 persons.

 Requirements: